 The God of Completion: The End.

-Instead of coveting His gifts and using Him as an asset to benefit my life, I became passionate for the Gift-Giver and eager to the message of His passionate for us!
+Instead of coveting His gifts and promises and using Him as a genie in a bottle, I became passionate for the Gift-Giver Himself and eager to deliver the message of His passion for all us!